-The Council has adopted a basket of 25 corporate key performance indicators (KPIs) which have been devised to provide Councillors with a gauge of performance representing a range of services delivered by and on behalf of the Council.
+The Council has adopted a basket of 24 corporate key performance indicators (KPIs) which have been devised to provide Councillors with a gauge of performance representing a range of services delivered by and on behalf of the Council.
 This allows the Council to optimise the delivery of our strategic objectives.
-A report setting out the performance for 2022/23 was reported to the Executive in July 2023 and can be viewed at (www.pendle.gov.uk).
+A report setting out the performance for 2023/24 was reported to the Executive in May 2024 and can be viewed at (www.pendle.gov.uk).
 A summary follows below:

-Given the continuing impacts of the pandemic, performance on the whole is considered to be fairly good across the Key Performance Indictors despite a large number of targets not having been met.
+Performance on the whole is considered to be fairly good across the Key Performance Indictors despite a large number of targets not having been met.
 However, it is important to note that it is difficult to fully compare / analyse performance as some targets for Liberata KPIs were not formally agreed for the year.
 For the purposes of the performance reports, we used the targets originally proposed by the Council for those KPIs where agreement could not be reached to enable some insight into performance for this period.